Metadata Update Frequency: Compare to Your Category!

 Find out which metadata competitors update the most

-As an app, it’s important to benchmark yourself against other apps in your industry.
+As an app, it is important to benchmark yourself against other apps in your industry.
 Thanks to AppTweak’s new Update Frequency Benchmark, you can now compare your app’s update strategy with others.

 Once you have selected a peer group you think is comparable, you can discover which competitors update their app more frequently, and which nearly never update their app.
-What we show you is the number of updates that happened during a period of time, according to the date range selected.
+Then, we show you the number of updates that happened during a period of time, according to the date range selected.